 A relatively straighforward period in the history of the Faculty ends in 1997 passing the resolution of the Academic Senate of the Technical University in Zvolen, by which it was decided to change the seat of the Faculty of Ecology and Environmental Sciences and the project of its movement from Zvolen to Banská Štiavnica was approved.
 The proposal to change the seat of the Faculty met with the favourable response of then governmental authorities supporting the revitalization of Banská Štiavnica and the come back of university student traditions to this historic town.
 The first students started studying in Banská Štiavnica at the beginning of the academic year 1998/1999.
 The complete resettling of the Faculty of Ecology and Environmental Science in 2000 solved its premises problems, however, on the other hand, the geographical separation from the university seat and the high expenses for renting the premises resulted in an unbearable increase in fixed operating costs and also in a weakening of the relationship between the Faculty Ecology and Environmental Studies and other parts of the Technical University in Zvolen.
 In particular, in order to reduce the amount of funds spent on operation and also to strengthen the integrity of the Technical Universityin Zvolen, the rector made a decision to change the seat of the Faculty of Ecology and Environmental Sciences from Banská Štiavnica back to Zvolen with effect from 1 September of the same year following the resolution of the University Academic Senate of 16 March 2006.

 After the completion of the three-level higher education system, the number of study programmes offered by the Faculty of Ecology and Environmental Sciences within the bachelor´s and master´s studies was gradually stabilized to four, namely ecology and biodiversity conservation, landscape conservation and exploitation (ecology and land use – until November 2015), environmental engineering and environmental management.
 This can be studied not only full-time but also part-time.
 The third, PhD level of the higher education is currently being implemented in the study programmes of ecology and biodiversity conservation and environmental engineering, both full-time as well as part-time.
-The right to conduct habilitation procedures and appointment of professors are currently accepted by our Faculty in the study branches of environmental engineering and general ecology and ecology of individuals and populations.
+The right to conduct habilitation procedures and appointment of professors are currently accepted by our Faculty in the study branche Ecological and Environmental Sciences.